 If you cannot make a filing by the due date because you are having difficulty determining some of the required information, you can minimize late payment charges by submitting payment (the amount due or an estimate) without submitting the certified filing.
-If you choose to do this, you must pay outside of My PAA, either via www.Pay.gov, or by check or electronic payment.
-You should then submit your certified filing as soon as possible.
-Additional information on payment options is included in Appendix 3.
+As of the date these instructions were issued, when submitting a payment without a corresponding filing, the payment has to be made outside of My PAA, either via www.pay.gov, or by check or electronic payment.
+It is possible that My PAA will be modified to accept payments without corresponding filings some time during 2021.
+Please check "What's New for My PAA" for updates.